Archive for the ‘Short Story’ Category

 Santería and Spiritism in Venezuela

-The Religious Sect of María Lionza
+The Sect of María Lionza

 Superstition and Modernization